ivyhan3/CPSC-210-Project/README.md

 - As a user, I want to add a campus food place to my tracker.
 - As a user, I want to view a list of all the visited campus food places.
 - As a user, I want to view a list of names of all the vegan campus food places that I've visited.
-- As a user, I want to select a campus food place and leave a comment.
+- As a user, I want to select a campus food place and leave a rating out of 5.

 ~~~~